Cannonball jellyfish

 The cannonball jellyfish (Stomolophus meleagris), also known as the cabbagehead jellyfish, is a species of jellyfish in the family Stomolophidae.
 Its common name derives from its similarity to a cannonball in shape and size.
-Its dome-shaped bell can reach 25 cm in diameter and, in the Atlantic and Gulf of Mexico, the rim is sometimes colored with brown pigment.
-In the Pacific, this jellyfish can also have a blue pigment.
+Its dome-shaped bell can reach 25 cm in diameter.
+The rim is often colored with brown pigment.
+There are several known undescribed Stomolophus species found in the Pacific and South Atlantic that exhibit pale to blue pigment.
+They are genetically different from the individuals found in the North Atlantic - but are commonly misidentified as such.
 Underneath the body is a cluster of oral arms that extend out around the mouth.
 These arms function in propulsion and as an aid in catching prey.
-Cannonballs are prominent from North America's eastern seaboard all the way to Brazil, but are also found in parts of the Pacific.
+Cannonballs are prominent from North America's eastern seaboard to the Gulf of Mexico.

 Habitat

-They have been found in the Pacific Ocean (South China Sea to Sea of Japan, and California to Ecuador) and the mid-west Atlantic Ocean (New England to Brazil).
 They are common on the southeastern coast of the United States, including the Gulf Coast.
 On the southeast coast they are extremely abundant in the fall and summer months.
 During these months, cannonballs make up over 16% of the biomass in the shallow inshore areas.